Introduction | Links | Events and cool things to do | Hiking/outdoors | Getaways | Lodging | Restaurants | Getting here

 Sherpa's 825 Walnut St., next to Di Napoli.
 Excellent Indian/Nepalese restaurant.
 Pleasant ambience in a charming Victorian house formerly occupied by a sequence of pretentious establishments.
 They even have some Tibetan entrées.
 (Boulderites are connoisseurs of Tibetan spirituality, but prefer cuisine from milder, more agriculture-friendly climes.)
 Good venue for showing off Boulder's charms. $$-$$$.
 303-440-7151.

 Brewpubs .
-BJ's Pearl Street Mall between 11th and Broadway (See photo at the top of this page and Jook Leung's amazing 360 degree VR image; that's Jeremiah Red I'm drinking).
+BJ's formerly on Pearl Street Mall between 11th and Broadway (See photo at the top of this page and Jook Leung's amazing 360 degree VR image; that's Jeremiah Red I'm drinking).
 Excellent salads, sandwiches, pizzas and, of course, brews.
 Not quite gourmet, but everything is fresh and well-prepared. $-$$.
 Very popular.
-The Walnut Brewery, Walnut near 11th has good food and excellent brews.
+Moved to 1690 28th St. The Walnut Brewery, Walnut near 11th has good food and excellent brews.
 Noisy. $$.

 Coffeehouses Pearl Street from West to East: Trident (10th): adjacent to new/used bookstore.
 Intellectuals of all ages.
 Bookends: (11th) adjacent to the wonderful locally-owned Boulder Bookstore.
 Eclectic.
 Laughing Goat (17th).
 Several now have free wireless Internet hot spots.
 Of course there's a ubiquitous Seattle-based chain you can find everywhere.Neighborhood Off the beaten path but worth the treck.
 You'll need to drive, take a bus, or bicycle if you're staying downtown.
 See also Twenty-Ninth Street.